Bringing more lived experience to the conversation

-This 25-minute documentary shows the effects of episodic gun violence reporting on survivors and co-victims.
-The documentary offers solutions on how we can do better to shift the narrative to a public health focus and give power back to the community to advocate for their safety.
+Please join us at the Temple Performing Arts Center on April 17 at 7 p.m. for the Philadelphia premiere of The Second Trauma, our new documentary produced in collaboration with the Logan Center for Urban Investigative Reporting at Temple University.
+This 25-minute film shows the effects of episodic gun violence reporting on survivors and co-victims and offers solutions on how we can do better to shift the narrative to a public health focus and give power back to the community to advocate for their safety.

 The Second Trauma tour goes to Tufts University